 - 1. In the TruClient browser, navigate to the start URL for your workflow. - 2.
 In the TruClient sidebar, click the Record icon (○ ∨). - 3.
 In the TruClient browser, navigate to the pages you want to record in the macro. - 4.
 After you record your navigation, click the Stop icon (\square) in the TruClient sidebar. - 5.
-Do one of the following: - To verify that your navigation was recorded correctly, click the Play icon (▷ ∨) in the TruClient sidebar. - 6.
+Do one of the following: - To verify that your navigation was recorded correctly, click the Play icon (▷ ∨) in the TruClient sidebar. - To add steps from the Steps box to your recorded navigation, click the Add Step (Step) icon.
+For more information, see "Using the Steps Box" on page 245. - 6.
 When you have finished, click the Save icon (☐ Y) to save the macro.